Supporting copy for the Request Service call out button.

 Do you have practice recommendations for beginning drivers?
 Yes, the "end of class" email will have the practice tips and log sheet, and the recommendations are also at the office when you attend class or when you pick up your permit, or you can get them from your instructor too.

 -Does everyone pass driver's education?
-No, a student does not automatically pass the course just because they paid their fees.
+No, Kansas statutes and regulations mandate a student does not automatically pass the course just because they paid their fees.
 About 1 out of 50 students do not pass the course.
 Reasons why 2% of students fail driver's education the first time around is: They are unable to master the fundamentals (most importantly "turning"), and they are either too busy to practice, don't have the motivation to practice, or their families do not take/or make time to practice.
 Some students, which don't have a parent to lean on, practice with an aunt, uncle or grandparent, or another adult --which embraces the opportunity to mentor them.
 Remember that this course includes 6 hours of driving, not 20 or 30.
 In extreme cases (with the 2% that fails), a parent may need to practice with their teen 15-20 hours in a parking lot doing boxes and figure 8's, so that the beginning driver can naturally make good turns with good pedal control, without over-steering or under-steering or freezing up, etc. NOTE: For parents (with students which struggle at driving), remember the 50 hours of supervised practice is the minimum requirement (in the State of KS) for a typical, average student.
 If your student is below average, 75-100 hours of supervised practice (with a parent or guardian) may be the safe and correct amount needed.
 Students 18 years of age and above are not legally be required to complete the 50 hours of supervised practice, but most students still need it, and all would benefit from it.

 -What if my instructor grabs the steering wheel or uses their brake?